moaminsharifi/subtitle-flow/README.md

 To use the AI-powered transcription features, you'll need API keys from the respective providers.
 Configure these in **Settings**:

 1.  **Google AI (for Gemini models)**:
-    *   Used for: Cue/Slice (segment) transcription, either directly or via "AvalAI (Gemini Base)" provider.
+    *   Used for: Cue/Slice (segment) transcription, either directly ("Google AI" provider) or via "AvalAI (Gemini Base)" provider.
     *   Visit [Google AI Studio](https://aistudio.google.com/app/apikey) or Google Cloud Console.
     *   Create an account or sign in.
     *   Generate a new API key.